OiendrilaBasak/Disease-Prediction/README.md

 <h3>Discussions</h3><br/>
 To do the EDA properly
 <h3>Questions</h3><br/>
-1. how do we decide which outliers to drop and which to keep.
+1. how do we decide which outliers to drop and which to keep.<br/>
 2.